google/knative-gcp/docs/examples/metrics/README.md

 ## Setup

-1. Follow the instructions here to [Access Event Traces in Cloud Trace](../../how-to/cloud-trace.md).
+1. Follow the instructions here to [Access Metrics in Stackdriver](../../how-to/metrics.md).

-2. In cloud console, navigate to Monitoring -> Metrics explorer.
-Enable the montoring metrics API andd add your project to a workspace (or create a new workspace).

 ## Generating metrics